by Melissa Stewart

 The Netsuite team also set us up with a number of interviews with popular podcasts and print publications.
 Having an activation like this available at a conference or trade show has lasting benefits.

-Will we being seeing puppies, I mean Dog is Good, at Suiteworld 2020?
+Will we be seeing puppies, I mean Dog is Good, at the next Suiteworld?

 We hope so!